katekyy/flip/README.md

 # Flip: A CLI Application Framework for V

-**Flip** is a simple library designed to facilitate the creation of command-line interface (CLI) applications in the V programming language.
+**Flip** is a simple library designed to help you with the creation of command-line interface (CLI) applications in the V programming language.
 It simplifies the process of building CLI applications by providing a set of utilities for defining commands, flags, and subcommands.

 ## Why Flip?